 Payment example: Monthly payments for a $10,000 loan at 4.99% APR with a term of 3 years would result in 36 monthly payments of $299.66

-An installment loan is a broad type of loan that involves borrowing a lump sum and paying it back in regular payments — aka, installments — over a predetermined period of time, usually several years.
+An installment loan is a broad type of personal loan that involves borrowing a lump sum and paying it back in regular payments — aka, installments — over a predetermined period of time, usually several years.
 Personal loans are a common and versatile type of installment loan, although mortgages, student loans and car loans are all types of installment loans.

 Installment loans typically have a fixed interest rate that is determined at the time of application so you’ll always know exactly how much you need to pay back.
 Common uses of personal installment loans including debt consolidation, home remodeling and medical bills.